Bryant Elementary Parent Teacher Student Association Standing Rules

 Treasury and Budget

-40. The PTSA’s monthly bank account statements shall be provided unopened to a person appointed by the Board of Directors.
+- The PTSA’s monthly bank account statements shall be reviewed on the bank website by a person appointed by the Board of Directors.
 Such person will be appointed by the Board at the beginning of the fiscal year, and shall not be a signer on the account.
+The reviewer will be provided with a read-only login to the bank accounts and may not conduct transactions on the PTSA bank accounts.
 The reviewer shall promptly report any concerns or discrepancies identified in the review to the Executive Committee.
-If there are no concerns or apparent discrepancies, the reviewer shall initial and date the account statements and provide them to the Treasurer.
+If there are no concerns or apparent discrepancies, the reviewer shall email the Treasurers with the statement “I’ve completed the review and have no concerns or questions.
+Please accept this email in lieu of paper signature.” and a list of the bank account numbers reviewed online.

-41. All reimbursement requests for authorized expenses must include a receipt and be submitted to the treasurer within 60 days of purchase.
-All requests for reimbursements must be received by June 1 or they will be considered a donation to the PTSA.
+- All reimbursement requests for authorized expenses must include a receipt and be submitted to the treasurer within 60 days of purchase.
+All requests for reimbursements must be received no later than 10 days before the last scheduled day of school or they will be considered a donation to the PTSA.
 Reimbursements issued by this PTSA must be cashed within 90 days or will be considered void.

-42. The PTSA Board during the course of the year may authorize expenditure of unallocated funds as long as funds are available.
+- The PTSA Board during the course of the year may authorize expenditure of un-allocated funds as long as funds are available.

 Washington State PTA Awards